Issue Date: January 24, 2014

 Impact on Individuals with Disabilities

-The proposed action has no impact on individuals with disabilities.
+The proposed action has an impact on individuals with disabilities as follows:

 Opportunity for Public Comment